-PCs for use by students are available in Information Science and Media Classrooms and Practice Rooms.
-Teaching assistants (TAs) are on duty in information science and media practice rooms to provide detailed help with PC use.
+Students can use the campus PCs in the Information Science and Media Classrooms and PC Practice Rooms.
+Teaching assistants (TAs) provide support with detailed advice in the Information Science and Media Classrooms.

-These on-campus PCs can be used with a Common Authentication System Account (Surugadai Campus, Izumi Campus and Nakano Campus) or with an Ikuta Basic Services Account (Ikuta Campus).
+These on-campus PCs can be used with the Common Authentication System Account (Surugadai Campus, Izumi Campus and Nakano Campus) or with an Ikuta Basic Services Account (Ikuta Campus).